2018ik/2018ik.github.io/_wiki/prayer.markdown

 Praying also builds up (Jude 20).
 This is possible if our prayer is not in our self.

+## Instrinsic Significance

+To pray is to realize that we are nothing and can do nothing; prayer is the real denial and repudiating of our self tso that we may enjoy Christ as everything to us (Col. 4:2; Gal.
+2:20).

 ## Genuine Prayer

 Prayer may start in our self, but with the proper yearning and turning, we contact Him which brings us into a bilaterally active touch with Him where we enter into Him as the Spirit in our spirit.
 This is genuine prayer.
 As a result, this prayer is also truly what is on God's heart, and all of our prayers will be answered (John 15:7).